 - Workshop on smart cities

-Research, sensemaking and share out loud of findings per small team of three or four peers on an emerging trend daily – from Monday to Friday – in the conference room of the Cube.
-With Nils Aziosmanoff‘s insights and knowledge, we spot, synthesized and shared out loud insights and foresight on each emerging trend so that we connected better the whole trends to be more aware of their impacts in the society and our world.
+Research, sensemaking, and share out loud findings per small team of three or four peers on an emerging trend daily – from Monday to Friday – in the conference room of the Cube.
+With Nils Aziosmanoff‘s insights and knowledge, we spotted, synthesized and shared out loud insights and foresight on each emerging trend so that we connected better the whole trends to be more aware of their impacts on society and our world.

 Source: Photo shot by @BdGeorges